Updated on August 17, 2022.

 How common are dog allergies?
 Like people, dogs can be allergic to many elements of their environment.
 The air they breathe, the food they eat, and the items they come into contact with can all spur allergic reactions.

-Although there is no cure for canine allergies, there are treatments available to relieve your dog’s allergy symptoms.
+However, there are treatments available to relieve your dog’s allergy symptoms.
 Choosing a treatment option can be difficult and leaves many pet owners asking the question, “what can I give my dog for allergies?” without a clear answer.

 We’ve developed a guide to help you determine if your dog has allergies and, if so, to explain the pros and cons of different treatments.